 About the Grade Options

 The table below provides brief explanations about the grade options that are available in the online grade submission form.
-For more detailed information about types of grades, visit the Faculty Resource on Grading (FROG) or call the Graduations and Academic Records office at 206-543-1803.
+For more detailed information about types of grades, visit the Grading Resources page or call the Graduations and Academic Records office at 206-543-1803.
 You can also view these option by clicking the information icon in the upper right of the grade submission form.

 |Numeric Grades||You may report grades in 0.1 increments between 4.0 and 0.7 for undergraduates, and between 4.0 and 1.7 for graduate students, and the grade 0.0.
 The grade 0.0 is assigned for failing work or if a student does not officially withdraw.0.7 is the lowest passing grade for undergraduates; 1.7 is the lowest passing grade for graduate students.
 Any grade you enter that is below the lowest passing grade will be rejected as invalid.|